DCVglobalnetwork/Crowdfunding-Platform-Project/README.md

 Get a Refund: Click "Get Refund" if the funding goal was not reached.
 This is a simple guide to get you started with deploying and interacting with your crowdfunding contract using Foundry and building a basic frontend interface.
 You can also do the same on REMIX.

+## Run the Frontend
+Open index.html in a web browser.
+Ensure you have MetaMask installed and connected to the correct network.

 ![image](https://github.com/DCVglobalnetwork/Crowdfunding-Platform-Project/assets/105791829/849a92cd-395d-46c2-8833-f813fb79ced4)